 Ridesharing might have taken the transportation industry by storm, but it is far from a perfect service.
 The largest rideshare company, Uber, has a history of thousands of automobile accidents – and many fatalities – after only a few years.
-If you take an Uber in San Antonio only to suffer serious personal injuries in an accident, find out if and when you could file a lawsuit against the rideshare company.
+If you take an Uber to only to suffer a serious personal injury in San Antonio, find out if and when you could file a lawsuit against the rideshare company.

 Filing a Claim With Uber’s Insurance Policy

 While it is not a lawsuit, you may be able to recover compensation through an insurance claim from Uber’s $1 million insurance policy.
 An insurance claim can be faster and easier to resolve than a personal injury lawsuit.
 You may qualify for coverage under Uber’s liability insurance if the Uber driver who caused your crash was working at the time.
 Uber will verify whether the driver was logged into the app.
 If so, Uber should offer coverage for your medical bills and property damages according to policy limits.

 - Up to $50,000 in bodily injury liability coverage per person, $100,000 per accident and $25,000 in property damage liability if the Uber driver was logged in and waiting for a ride request.

 - At least $1 million in coverage (the amount varies by state) in bodily injury and property damage liability insurance while the Uber driver is en route to collect the rider as well as during the trip.

 - Varying limits in uninsured or underinsured motorist bodily injury coverage while the Uber driver is logged into the app.